 An Additional Service to Offer Clients

 My customers loved it.
 Here was their very own graphic designer coming up with bespoke solutions to their content issues without it costing them anymore and for me… and it wasn’t costing me a great deal either, especially when it was saving me money on a graphic designer.
+In the instances where I do work with graphic designers on customisable templates for example, they have been able to create designs and set them up in Canva for me to edit.

 I could extoll the virtues of Canva all day long and there is far more to cover than I have time for right now so let’s start with my 3 simple Canva tips that will make the biggest difference quickly.